mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 When conducting online investigations to determine whether an individual has a warrant, there are two primary avenues to explore: third-party sites and government agencies.

 Certain websites that offer warrant information are privately owned and operate independently from government agencies.
-Users can conduct their searches on these platforms.
+Users may conduct their searches on these platforms.
 One advantage of utilizing a privately operated site is that each search covers the entire state, and the information is not limited to a particular jurisdiction.
-The accessibility of such services ranges from free to fee-based, depending on the specific site and the depth of a search.
+The accessibility of such services ranges from free to fee-based, depending on the specific site and the search depth.

 How Long Do Warrants Last in Mississippi

 Indefinitely.
 Most warrants in Mississippi remain active until resolved.
-However, a Mississippi criminal search warrant has a 10-day validity period within which it must be executed, or it becomes void.
-Nonetheless, a court can re-issue a search warrant if probable cause exists.
+However, a Mississippi criminal search warrant has a 10-day validity period within which peace officers must execute the warrant, or it becomes void.
+Nonetheless, a court may re-issue a search warrant if probable cause exists.

 disclaimer